Date Protein Bar Recipe (Soft & Fudgy)

 - Freeze for longer storage

-- If frozen, let them thaw for a few minutes before eating
+- If frozen, let them sit for a few minutes before eating

 How to Enjoy These Date Protein Bars